 City and Regional Planning

-Pratt’s accredited City and Regional Planning program graduates practitioners with the technical, strategic thinking, and collaborative know-how to plan and implement improvements for neighborhoods, cities, and metropolitan areas.
+Pratt’s accredited 60-credit City and Regional Planning program graduates practitioners with the technical, strategic thinking, and collaborative know-how to plan and implement equity-building improvements for neighborhoods, cities, and metropolitan areas.

-Of the 264 planning programs in the country, Pratt’s City and Regional Planning program ranks third nationally among master’s degree-granting institutions that do not also grant PhDs.
+The City and Regional Planning program at Pratt ranks third nationally among master’s degree-granting institutions that do not also grant PhDs.
 Pratt ranks 25th nationally among all programs, including those that grant PhDs.
 It ranks 9th in the Northeast region, and 13th among all programs offering part-time study.
-The rankings are in the Planetizen Guide to Graduate Urban Planning Programs—the only comprehensive ranking and listing of graduate urban planning programs available.
+(The rankings are in the Planetizen Guide to Graduate Urban Planning Programs—the only comprehensive ranking and listing of graduate urban planning programs available.)

 The challenges facing 21st century cities require an integrative approach that balances city and community, long-term vision, and DIY action.The role of a Pratt planner extends far beyond zoning regulation.
 Over are the days when the planner was an objectively removed technical assistant.
 Our place in the political spectrum defines who we are as planners, preservationists, placemakers and sustainability experts—in content and process—and informs our notions of how change can take place.
 What we do is overtly political even if we may not always speak of our work in these terms.